In General

 I find words, concepts, and statements are antipathetic to my work as a photographer.
 I personally struggle to silence the verbal narrative that happens involuntarily in my mind as I look at the world.
 My eye and right hemisphere will find some view or scene that resonates in a way I can’t verbally describe, so I willfully attempt not to try.
 And to conceptualize an artistic goal in advance, or to rationalize the capture afterwards destroys that wordless experience.

-I may eventually add ‘subject’ as an element in my work — I can imagine a day when my mind is quiet enough to see an image that contains ‘meaning’ or even a ‘message’, but for the time being I will continue with these wordless meditations.
+I may eventually add ‘subject’ as an element in my work (and have recently, see: Grain) — I can imagine a day when my mind is quiet enough to see an image that contains ‘meaning’ or even a ‘message’, but for the time being I will continue with these wordless meditations.

 all images and text copyright Aaron Dougherty